Pimoroni

 Through an online store, and at community events, they are a re-seller for a number of electronics and education brands, as well as manufacturing a range of electronics and associated products.
 Their original product was an Acrylic plastic case for the Raspberry Pi computer (which has now sold in excess of 175,000 units), and their range now includes a selection of add-on boards and components for this and other small computers.

 Their 'Picade' arcade machine kit was the UK's first Kickstarter campaign.

-By 1 July 2019 they had successfully raised £93,480 on Kickstarter for their new retro style console called '32blit'.
+By July 1, 2019, they successfully raised £93,480 on Kickstarter to fund their new retro-style console and open-source SDK, known as "32blit.".